survivejs/react-book/manuscript/12_authoring_libraries.md

 An alternative way to consume a library is to point at it directly in *package.json*.
 In that case you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
 This can be useful, especially if you need to hack around something and cannot wait for a fix.

+### Bumping a Version

+In order to bump your package version, you'll just need to invoke `npm version <x.y.z>`.
+That will update *package.json* and create a version commit to git automatically.
+If you hit `npm publish`, you should have something new out there.

+Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build.
+I also run tests just in case.

+### Publishing a Prerelease Version

 Sometimes you might want to publish something preliminary for other people to test.
+There are certain conventions for this.
+You rarely see *alpha* releases at npm. *beta* and *rc (release candidate) are common, though.
+For example, a package might have versions like this:

+* v0.5.0-alpha1
+* v0.5.0-beta1
+* v0.5.0-beta2
+* v0.5.0-rc1
+* v0.5.0-rc2
+* v0.5.0

+The initial alpha release will allow the users to try out the upcoming functionality and provide feedback.
+The beta releases can be considered more stable.
+The release candidates (rc) are close to an actual release and won't introduce any new functionality.
+They are all about refining the release till it's suitable for general consumption.

+The workflow in this case is straight-forward:

+1. `npm version 0.5.0-alpha1` - Update *package.json* as discussed earlier.
+2. `npm publish --tag alpha1` - Publish the package under *alpha1* tag.

-In that case you can hit `npm publish --tag beta`.
-After that your users can install the tagged version using `npm i <your package name>@beta`.
+In order to consume the test version, your users will have to use `npm i <your package name>@alpha1`.

-T> It can be useful to use `npm link` during development.
+T> It can be useful to utilize `npm link` during development.
 That will allow you to use a development version of your library from some other context.
 Node.js will resolve to the linked version unless local `node_modules` happens to contain a version.
+If you want to remove the link, use `npm unlink`.

 ### On Naming Packages

 Before starting to develop, it can be a good idea to spend a little bit of time on figuring out a good name for your package.
 It's not very fun to write a great package just to notice the name has been taken.
 A good name is easy to find through a search engine, and most importantly, is available at npm.

 As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that when naming your project.

-### Bumping a Version

-Bumping a version is simple too.
-You'll just need to invoke `npm version <x.y.z>`.
-That will update *package.json* and create a version commit automatically.
-If you hit `npm publish`, you should have something new out there.

-Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build.
-I also run tests just in case.

 ### Respect the SemVer